daniel-chuang/WEB102-Projects/unit1-valentines/README.md

 The following **required** functionality is completed:

-- [ X ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ X ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ X ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
 - [ ] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-- [ X ] Added a nice drop shadow in the background!
+- [x] Added a nice drop shadow in the background!
-- [ X ] Made it so that buttons bring you to a new page
+- [x] Made it so that buttons bring you to a new page
-- [ X ] Refactored so that the props data are passed through an array of data, rather than hard coded into the Event components
+- [x] Refactored so that the props data are passed through an array of data, rather than hard coded into the Event components

 ## Video Walkthrough